 The Psychology Department requires completion of Psychology 292, Psychology 293, Psychology 375 (formerly 300), and the two-semester statistics course sequence for the M.A. degree.
 Additional requirements for each area are below.
 The overall grade point average must be at least 3.0, computed on the basis of all upper division and graduate courses undertaken up to the time of the awarding of the degree.
 Two-thirds of all coursework (excluding courses numbered 299 or those in the 300, 400, or 600 series) must be letter-graded.

 The student is required to complete a significant research project and write a thesis for the project.
-A thesis committee of a minimum of three members is required to review the thesis (there is not a requirement here for an “outside member”—i.e., a member from another department is not needed for the M.A. thesis committee).
+A thesis committee of a minimum of three members is required to review the thesis (two of these members must be Academic Senate Representatives from within the Department of Psychology).
 Each member of the committee must approve the thesis before the student may submit the thesis to Graduate Division.